 Note: This document contains side effect information about triamcinolone topical.
 Some of the dosage forms listed on this page may not apply to the brand name Trianex.

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray

-As well as its needed effects, triamcinolone topical (the active ingredient contained in Trianex) may cause some unwanted effects.
+Along with its needed effects, triamcinolone topical (the active ingredient contained in Trianex) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin

 - itching, scaling, severe redness, soreness, or swelling of the skin

 - redness and scaling around the mouth

 - thinning of the skin with easy bruising, especially when used on the face or where the skin folds together (e.g. between the fingers)

 Side effects not requiring immediate medical attention

 Some side effects of triamcinolone topical may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.